 Many think that like other trades a few tools are bought and that is it.
-In reality, which many beginner mechanics will find is that after the basic tools are bought there is always one more tool needed.
+In reality, as many beginner mechanics will find out, is that after the basic tools are bought there is always one more tool needed.

 Top Ten Must Have Tools For Mechanics